Denison Ministries

 Mission statement

-Dension Ministries exists to help believers understand and respond to today's contemporary cultural challenges and fully live out their faith through the connection between spiritually transformational content and contemporary technology.
-We believe that meaningful content transforms lives.
+Denison Ministries exists to equip believers to understand and respond to today's contemporary cultural challenges.
+We believe that Christ-centered content transforms lives.
 And transformed lives transform the world around them.

 Statement of faith